Black hole entropy predictions without the Immirzi parameter and Hawking radiation of a single-partition black hole: Black hole entropy calculation

 \section{Black hole entropy calculation}

-This section closely follows \cite{Tanaka}.
-To understand the formula which can check whether the black hole entropy is $A/4$, we reconsider the ``simplified area spectrum'' as follows.
-We consider the following number of states $N(A)$.
+This section closely follows Ref.
+5. To understand the formula that can check whether the black hole's entropy is $A/4$, we reconsider the ``simplified area spectrum,'' with the following number of states $N(A)$:

 We derive a recursion relation to obtain the value of $N(A)$.
-When we consider $(j_{1}, \cdots,j_{n})\in N(A-a_{1/2})$ we obtain $(j_{1}, \cdots,j_{n},\frac{1}{2})\in N(A)$, where $a_{1/2}$ is the minimum area where only one $j=1/2$ edge contributes to the area eigenvalue. i.e., $a_{1/2}=8\pi\gamma\sqrt{\frac{1}{2}(\frac{1}{2}+1)}=4\pi\gamma\sqrt{3}$.
+When we consider $(j_{1}, \cdots,j_{n})\in N(A-a_{1/2})$, we obtain $(j_{1}, \cdots,j_{n},\frac{1}{2})\in N(A)$, where $a_{1/2}$ is the minimum area where only one $j=1/2$ edge contributes to the area eigenvalue; \textit{i.e.}, $a_{1/2}=8\pi\gamma\sqrt{\frac{1}{2}(\frac{1}{2}+1)}=4\pi\gamma\sqrt{3}$.
 Likewise, for any eigenvalue $a_{j_{x}}(0< a_{j_{x}}\leq A)$ of the area operator, we have